 Here are a few more miscellaneous tips finals for staying healthy in the winter season.

-- I don’t like adding honey to tea but I do tend to up my honey intake when sick so I instead go for eating whole grain toast with honey every morning when I’m feeling under the weather.
+- In order to up my honey intake when sick, I always eat whole grain toast with honey every morning when I’m feeling under the weather.